Well-Managed Needs in CHC: What the Law Says

 How Do You Challenge a Well-Managed Needs Decision?

 Nationally, only around 13% of CHC local resolution requests result in a grant of eligibility — 596 requests in Q4 2023-24, with just 77 (13%) producing a changed eligibility outcome (Nuffield Trust, 2024).
-With professional advocacy, that figure rises to 70–75% (Beacon CHC, 2024).
+Professional advocacy providers report that figure rises to 70–75% with proper representation (independent advocacy reporting, 2024).
 How the challenge is framed makes an enormous practical difference — and the National Framework gives families the specific language to frame it correctly.
 Here's the process.

 Step 1: Request the Completed DST